mathis4612/portifolio_mathis/_projects/Systems.md

 <img src=/assets/images/transform_equation.png alt="Alt Text" width="400">

-In this form, we see that the equation is now in the form of #12, where a is R/L and Un/R the gain term.
-Hence, we can now solve for (t) and we get:
+In this form, we see that the equation is now in the form of #12, where a is R/L and Un/R is the gain term.
+Hence, we can now solve for (t), and we get:

 <img src=/assets/images/wt_eq.png alt="Alt Text" width="500">